Les Houches

 Les Houches (/fr/; Arpitan: Les Ouches or Les Oucies) is an alpine commune in the Haute-Savoie department in the Auvergne-Rhône-Alpes region in Southeastern France.
 It is located just west of Chamonix-Mont-Blanc, in the larger canton of Le Mont-Blanc.

 Overview

 Les Houches, located 6 kilometres from Chamonix, is a ski resort with a domain which extends from an altitude of 950 metres up to 1900 metres.
 Long descents through tree-lined slopes are combined with impressive views of the Mont Blanc massif and the Chamonix valley.

 Les Houches used to be twinned with the Russian village of Krasnaya Polyana (Sochi) and was chosen by the International Olympic Committee to assist in the organization of the 2014 Winter Olympic Games.

-Les Houches is the starting- and finishing-point of the popular Tour du Mont Blanc, a 7- to 10-day walk around the base of the Mont-Blanc Massif which takes in France, Italy, and Switzerland.
+Les Houches is the starting- and finishing-point of the popular Tour du Mont Blanc, a 7- to 10-day hike around the base of the Mont-Blanc Massif which takes in France, Italy, and Switzerland.